shahfoyez/wp_evergreen_timer_shortcode/README.md

 # include the shortcode in your project.
 $ [foy-timer id='1' interval='4']
   [timer-html id='1' ]
-# Every time a new being useed, the database will record a new entry,
+# Every time a new being useed, the database will record a new entry
-which means a new timer with a different ID and interval will be created and available for use throughout the project.
+# Which means a new timer with a different ID and interval will be created and available for use throughout the project.